 We recognise the stressful and traumatic nature of child protection work.
-We will support staff by providing an opportunity to talk through their anxieties with the Designated Safeguarding Lead and seek further
+We will support staff by providing an opportunity to talk through their anxieties with the Designated Safeguarding Lead and seek further support as appropriate.

 5. Roles and Responsibility of Governors and The Governing Body